porsche-design-system/porsche-design-system/packages/components/src/components/modal/modal.examples.md

 <Playground :markup="withoutDismissButton"></Playground>

+## Sticky Footer

+If you need a footer that is always visible for example with a call-to-action button, you can use provide a named `slot="footer"`.

+<Playground :markup="stickyFooter"></Playground>

 ## Full Width Content

 It is possible to make containers or elements (e.g. `div`, `img` etc.) stretch into the padding safe-zone by adding the